Scheduling multiple agile Earth observation satellites with multiple observations: The label-setting procedure

 For each mission $q$ in $G_{jk}$, we denote the set of possible predecessors as $M^{-q}_{jk}$ and employ function $GetCurPreMisIndex()$ to obtain the mission index of the current predecessor.
 Each path associated with mission $r$ in $\mathscr{P}_{jkr}$ is extended by adding the current $MisCost_{jkq}$, $MisM_{jkq}$ and $MisE_{jkq}$.
 Function $CheckConstraints()$ returns $true$ when $NewP$ satisfies all constraints and returns $false$ otherwise.
 Function $CheckPathDominance()$ returns $true$ if $NewP$ is not dominated by any paths in $\mathscr{P}_{jkq}$ and returns $false$ otherwise.
 Subsequently, $NewP$ can be added into $\mathscr{P}_{jkq}$ if $NewP$ is not dominated.
 We also check whether $NewP$ dominates any paths in $\mathscr{P}_{jkq}$, which can then be removed.
 Eventually, we obtain a path from source to sink with minimal cost.

-The wrost-case complexity of Algorithm~\ref{Algorithm3} is exponential, where $n$ is the number of vertices in the graph and exponential runtimes are unavoidable, knowing that the resource-constrained shortest path problem is NP-hard even with one resource \citep{MehlhornZiegelmann}.
+{The worst-case complexity of Algorithm~\ref{Algorithm3} is exponential} , knowing that the resource-constrained shortest path problem is NP-hard even with one resource \citep{MehlhornZiegelmann}.
 In practice, however, the number of dominant paths may be relatively low thanks to the resource constraints and dominance criteria \citep{GabrelVanderpooten-61}, and the foregoing procedure empirically turns out to be a computationally viable alternative.